bescott9944/SpectrWm-Binary-Build/README.md

 a curtain way and so on, so I elected to use my own Dependencies script instead of this method...

 I have added my bash script I made and all the files and dependencies I used to make this project work for ME and how I got Linux Mint 20 to show
-SpectrWm in the lightDm Login Menu and load SpectrWm window manager...
+SpectrWm in the LightDm Login Menu and load SpectrWm window manager...

-# Files of the project
+# Files of the project:
     Install.MD
     The install instruction